HOW-TO GUIDES

 Download app

 We use our bathroom and kitchen sinks multiple times a day.
 A cracked or chipped sink is a frustrating problem that quite literally stares you in the face until it's fixed.
+And if it's causing leaks, that's an even bigger problem.

 The good news is, fixing a cracked or chipped sink is something you may be able to do yourself.

-How to repair a ceramic sink that's chipped
+How to repair a chipped ceramic sink

 This section explains how to fix a chipped ceramic sink.